90% low doc

 Lenders Mortgage Insurers (LMI) tend to be very restrictive with high lend low doc loans.
 As a result many lenders charge a risk fee instead of obtaining LMI.
 What does this mean for you?

 Basically you still pay a once off fee when the loan is set up.
 The name has changed however the overall effect is the same.
 Risk fees vary between lenders so be sure to shop around to get a competitive deal!
 Typically risk fees are around 2% for a 90% low doc loan.

 Three tips when applying for a high lend low doc loan

-- Don’t forget to factor in a risk fee when calculating all the costs of the loan.
-Often for high lend low doc loans the risk fees are substantially higher and range between 2%-3% of the total loan amount.
+- Don’t forget to factor in a risk fee of approx 2% when calculating all the costs of the loan.

-- The lenders are taking a much greater risk with high lend low doc loans, as a result they are especially strict on the kind of security used.
+- The lenders are taking a much greater risk with high lend low doc loans and, as a result, they are especially strict on the kind of security used.
 They are only willing to accept standard residential properties located in the capital cities.